piranha/solovyov.net/src/blog/2021/streaming/index.md

 And it turns out [you can't buy a good webcam](https://vsevolod.net/good-webcams/).
 They are all shit — even if you pay $200+.
 If you want good picture quality the only way right now is to buy a photo camera with an HDMI capture card.
 All major brands have released drivers to connect cameras via USB, but those drivers are unanimously bad: USB2 can support compressed 1080p60, but those drivers only support 576p30.
 What is this madness I don't know, so you have to use an HDMI capture card.

 The capture card could either be some [cheap thingie](https://aliexpress.com/item/4000917130635.html) for $15 from Aliexpress, or an [Elgato Camlink 4K](https://www.amazon.com/dp/B07K3FN5MR) for $130 (or other proper brand-name stuff for even more money).
-I settled on a cheap crap and it works fine for now: it doesn't support 4K, and 1080p is also questionable, but the resulting video quality is miles ahead of webcams and phones.
+Initially I settled on a cheap crap and it works fine for now: it doesn't support 4K, and 1080p is also questionable, but the resulting video quality is miles ahead of webcams and phones.
+After some time I realized that it oversaturates image a lot, so I have to turn down colors in camera and end up with almost a grey-scale picture - and bought Camlink 4K, and result is just great.

 For a camera you have two non-negotiable properties: